Mean dimension explosion of induced homeomorphisms: Introduction

 The ideas used in the proof of Theorem \ref{thm:dichotomy-circle-homeo} are similar to those presented in \cite{lampart_raith_2010}, where the presence of periodic orbits plays a crucial role.
-Furthermore, its proof allows us to classify orientation-preserving homeomorphisms on the circle according to the mean dimension of its induced hyperspace map.
-Therefore, the mean dimension explosion is completely understood for circle homeomorphisms.
+Furthermore, since orientation-preserving homeomorphisms on the circle are well understood, we can utilize Theorem \ref{thm:dichotomy-circle-homeo} to classify them based on the mean dimension of their induced hyperspace map.
+In other words, the phenomenon of mean dimension explosion is fully understood for circle homeomorphisms, since all circle homeomorphisms have zero topological entropy. \\